Cainuse/Speedometer/README.md

 > Note: Speedometer runs multiple trials of the test program for each input size, and therefore analysis can take up to 5 mins (longer if you are running it for the first time and haven't manually downloaded the optional dependencies above).
 Please be patient!
 Make sure to use the `-v` verbose flag to get detailed logging.

 Test your setup using one of our sample scripts under `<project root>/samples`.
-Each sub-directory contains a python script as well as a configuration file.
+Each sub-directory contains a python script as well as a configuration file (learn more about config files [here](#explanation-of-config-file)).
 We've also included a `results_visualization` sub-folder that contains the visualization that is generated for each script using Speedometer, in case you aren't able to run the analysis yourself.

 For this example, we will run `merge_sort` (which is just regular merge sort):